ivan-ristovic/dotfiles/README.md

 - **Music player**: [mpd](https://www.musicpd.org/) + [ncmpcpp](https://github.com/ncmpcpp/ncmpcpp)
 - **Dotfile manager**: Custom scripts via [GNU Stow](https://www.gnu.org/software/stow/)

 This repository contains my personal dotfiles, QOL scripts and binaries, as well as installation scripts for quick setup of Linux systems (primarily for Arch and Ubuntu, since I use them at the moment for my local/cloud machines).
-Setup can be done by invoking [`setup.sh`](setup.sh), a powerful all-in-one setup script.
+Setup can be done by invoking [`setup`](setup), a powerful all-in-one setup and maintenance script.

 ## Showcase